Understanding Man Overboard (MOB) Recovery Equipment & Methods (2026 Guide)

 These systems are effective for extracting casualties from the water where vessel design or sea state prevents safe direct recovery alongside the hull.

-Vertical lifting is best understood as an extraction method rather than a final recovery position, and is most effective for lifting a casualty who is still conscious and able to assist, where a rescue sling can be positioned under the arms, or the casualty can be supported in a lifting strop during vertical recovery to deck.
+Vertical lifting is best understood as an extraction method rather than a final recovery position.
+It is most effective for lifting a casualty who is still conscious and able to assist, where a rescue sling can be positioned under the arms, or where a lifting strop provides secure vertical support during transfer to deck.

-This can be carried out using manual pulley systems attached to the rescue sling or strop, or via powered or mechanical davits, depending on vessel equipment and configuration.
+This may be achieved using manual pulley systems attached to the rescue sling or strop, or via powered or mechanical davits, depending on vessel equipment and configuration.

 Where equipment design allows, vertical lifting systems may be integrated with horizontal recovery equipment to improve stability and casualty control during transfer.